Dattaya/Maccordion/README.md

 ### heightStyle
 **string *heightStyle* : auto**

+**false**
+Content panes height will be according to the height of inner content.

 **auto**
 If set, the highest content part is used as height reference for all other parts.

 ### event
 **string *event* : click** ([example](http://jsfiddle.net/Dattaya/CL7Mm/))